zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 ![staged_dc](/images/staged_cdc.JPG)

-Other examples of a staged approach might include
+Other examples of a staged approach will depend on the deployment environment, but might include
 * getting CDC working in the clear before configuring the environment to support network encryption
 * getting CDC working with raw Operating System authentication before configuring LDAP for authetication and authorisation